pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/b/b8da34432dd443cd3592487f53887f12889cef06.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/b/b8da34432dd443cd3592487f53887f12889cef06.jpeg"></a>

-In theory, the Internet infrastructure and a cloud network should be very similar, but in practice, they diverge greatly.
+In theory, the Internet infrastructure and a cloud network should be very similar.
+In practice, they diverge greatly.
 The real Internet has horizontal connections running everywhere, based on drivers like cost, security, and performance.
 Those vertical connections introduce an interface cost (heterogeneous hardware), a performance hit (varying network speeds), and bandwidth variance (differing node architectures).
 Contracts for lateral connections change daily, which changes the routing, which changes the way the Internet behaves for users.

 <a href="#heading--about-network-traffic"><h3 id="heading--about-network-traffic">About Internet network traffic</h3></a>

-As implied by the discussion above, these networks can become very complicated and somewhat unpredictable.
+On-the-fly, Internet network paths can become very complicated and somewhat unpredictable.
 As a result, there's rarely a reason to even count how many hops a message takes, or where it hops, unless you're trying to debug a broken route with, say, [traceroute]([https://linux.die.net/man/8/traceroute).
-From a TCP/IP point of view, it's much easier to ignore the specific network, since it gets built on-the-fly, so to speak; and it can change every time a message is sent, even between the same two computers.
+From a TCP/IP point of view, it's much easier to ignore the specific network, since each one is custom built, so to speak.
+The path can theoretically change every time a message is sent, even between the same two computers.

-In other words, when it comes to designing and troubleshooting networks, knowing the specific route (almost) never helps.
-Instead, what we want to know about is the network traffic that travels between computers.
-That means we have to understand what kind of traffic travels between computers, besides just the data we send.
-The next few sections will explain these fundamentals.
+When it comes to designing and troubleshooting networks, knowing the specific route (almost) never helps.
+What we do want to know about is the network traffic between computers.
+We have to understand what kind of data travels between computers, besides just the data we send.
+Internet data flows are governed by the OSI model.

 <a href="#heading--about-the-osi-model"><h2 id="heading--about-the-osi-model">About the OSI model</h2></a>